Tour de Sognefjell (English)

 A mountain bike is well suited for the Tour de Sognefjell.
 Nearly half the distance is ascending terrain, and the last part up to the Sognefjellshytta is rather steep.
 But a good mountain bike will help you avoid problems.
 Tour de Sognefjell is intended for those who are not ready for the long trail.
 A family of several active riders should consider the Tour de Sognefjell.
 After the most ambitious riders have gone off on the Jotunheimen Rundt from Lærdal (Friday evening / Saturday morning), the others enter the bus via Sogndal to Lom.

-Last year, the Sognefjellet mountain showed itself from a windy side, and a lot of people passed some time at the Sognefjellshytta – the most attractive rest/food station in Norway – where they were served fresh waffles with jam and sour cream.
+Last year, the Sognefjellet mountain showed itself from a wet side, and a lot of people passed some time at the Sognefjellshytta freezing – the most attractive rest/food station in Norway – where they were served fresh waffles with jam and sour cream.
 After that, they had an easy part down to the next «waffle station» at Dale school at Luster.
 From here, there is only 45 kms to the finishing line in Sogndal.